Lenni009/Lenni009/README.md

 - 🧬 The meaning of life is to make the code linter happy.
 - 🎞️ Fun fact: My day job is being a video editor

+Many of my projects are stored in GitHub organizations instead of my profile.
 You can find all my web apps on my [index page](https://lenni009.github.io/).

 ## GitHub Stats
 <div>